paul-hammant/tbd/content/monorepos/index.md

 What happens when two apps need different version of a dependency?

-For in-house dependencies, where the source is in the same monorepo, then you will not have ths situation, as the team that first wanted the increasion functionality, performed it for all teams, keeping everyone at HEAD revision of it.
-The concept of version number dissapears in this model.
+For in-house dependencies, where the source is in the same monorepo, then you will not have ths situation, as the team that first wanted the increased functionality, performed it for all teams, keeping everyone at HEAD revision of it.
+The concept of version number disappears in this model.

 ### Third party dependencies